 This program is designed to help students with their emotional health needs.
 This ultimately helps families and schools.

-Connect is funded 100% through private donations.
-Our community believes in this too.
+Connect is funded through our supplemental levy.
+Our community believes in this too!

 Our School Board believes school safety is more than locks, door controls, video cameras and school resource officers.
 Prevention of behaviors that result in violence are a critical and key part of overall school safety.
 Good overall mental health also means student achievement, less problems at school, more positive interaction with peers and teachers.

 Connect is year round and we invite you to give the number a try and see how it can help.
 1-800-926-9619

 Here's our parent letter that gives more information about the service Letter

 And here's the poster you may have seen around your child's school Ask for help poster

 1-800-926-9619....
 It's OK to say, "I need help."